Despite record COVID-19 hospitalizations, Florida's governor says 'admissions have slowed'

 "Yes, there are positive tests among vaccinated.
 At the same time, the mortality and all that data is very, very clear," DeSantis said.
 "We think that even amidst a lot of positive tests, you still see much less mortality than we did year-over-year.
 That's important."

-With DeSantis vehemently opposed to any type of coronavirus-related restrictions in the Sunshine State, White House Press Secretary Jen Psaki on Monday urged the governor to do more to encourage people to get vaccinated and wear face masks, including allowing school districts to mandate facial coverings for students, which Psaki said is "not the current state of play in Florida."
+With DeSantis vehemently opposed to any type of coronavirus-related restrictions in the Sunshine State, White House Press Secretary Jen Psaki on Monday urged the governor to do more to encourage people to get vaccinated and wear masks.
+She suggested allowing school districts to mandate facial coverings for students, which Psaki said is "not the current state of play in Florida."

 Psaki added that 20% of new COVID-19 cases nationwide are in Florida.